vaughanbell/papsivi_access/README.md

 </p>

 ### Publication status
-Constable Fernandez C, Acosta Ortiz A, García Durán M-C, Saunders R, Solmi F, Tamayo Agudelo W, Idrobo F, Bell V (in submission) Armed conflict exposures are not equally associated with accessing psychosocial support: a study of over 8 million victims of the Colombian armed conflict.
+Constable Fernandez C, Acosta Ortiz A, García Durán M-C, Saunders R, Solmi F, Tamayo Agudelo W, Idrobo F, Bell V (in submission) Armed conflict exposure types are not equally associated with accessing psychosocial support: a study of over 8 million victims of the Colombian armed conflict.

 ### Analysis code developed by
 Charlotte Constable Fernandez and Vaughan Bell